bertoxious/keycloak/README.md

 | Authorization Code | Client Credentials | PKCE Enhanced Authorization Code | Authorization Code | Device Code |
 | Password Grant | - | Implicit Flow (Password Grant) | PKCE Enhanced Authorization Code | - |
 | - | - | - | Implicit Flow (Password Grant) | - |

+### Refresh Token Grant Type
+___Refresh token is generated along with an Access Token.___
+Used to exchange a refresh token for an access token.
+It allows client applications to refresh and expired access token for a new one and it allows client applications to continue to have a valid access token without any further interactions with an end user.
+If an access token gets expired they can refresh it and can continue interacting with API with newly refresh access token.